samirelanduk/tiktok-save/README.md

 ## Before Starting

 You will need a JSON export of your TikTok data.
 TikTok lets you request this from the app, and it can take a few days for them to prepare this, so if you're planning on using this tool soon, consider requesting it now.
-If you have notifications turned off for TikTok, don't forget to check for it to be ready.
 You need the **JSON** version.

 ## Installation

 > [!IMPORTANT]
-> This currently only been tested on Python 3.12.8 and playwright 1.39.0.
-Either install and setup a virtual environment for those two specific versions, or uninstall and reinstall to this exact versions.
+> This has currently only been tested on Python 3.12.8 and playwright 1.39.0.
+Either install and set up a virtual environment for those two specific versions, or uninstall and reinstall these exact versions.

 ```bash
 $ git clone https://github.com/samirelanduk/tiktok-save .